Chaplains reflect on legacy of their corps

-Chap.
+Other chaplains and religious affairs specialists shared vignettes about inspiring Army chaplains and chaplain assistants throughout the years who served in war and peacetime, in the U.S. and around the world.

+The ceremony ended with the youngest and oldest members of the Chaplain Corps present, Chap.
 (Col.) Kenneth Sorenson, command chaplain for Installation Management Command Directorate-Europe, and Pfc.
-John Thompson, a religious support specialist with the 24th Military Intelligence Battalion, prepare to cut a cake July 29, 2020, on Clay Kaserne during a ceremony in honor of the 245th anniversary of the Chaplain Corps.
+John Thompson, a religious support specialist with the 24th Military Intelligence Battalion, cutting the anniversary cake.

 |Date Taken: